Azure/azure-webjobs-sdk-extensions/README.md

 }
 ```

-You can choose to send a alert text message to yourself, or a detailed email message, etc. In addition to setting up one or more **global error handlers** like the above, you can also specify **function specific error handlers** that will only handle erros for one function.
+You can choose to send a alert text message to yourself, or a detailed email message, etc. The ErrorTrigger extension is part of the **Core extensions** can be registered on your JobHostConfiguration by calling `config.UseCore()`.
+In addition to setting up one or more **global error handlers** like the above, you can also specify **function specific error handlers** that will only handle erros for one function.
 This is done by naming convention based on an "ErrorHandler" suffix.
 For example, if your error function is named "**Import**ErrorHandler" and there is a function named "Import" in the same class, that error function will be scoped to errors for that function only:

 ```csharp
 public static void Import(